crowdfavorite/wp-cf-external-auth/README.txt

 ### WordPress

-Install this plugin like you would any other plugin.
-If you don't know how to do that then the rest of this configuration is beyond your means and you should consult with someone who knows more than you do.
+- Install this plugin like you would any other plugin.
+- Copy the perl files in the plugin folder to new names without the `-dist` on them.
+- Modify `cfea_cookieauth.pl` and replace `_server-name_` with the server name of the server, and add in the WordPress subfolder if necessary

 ### Apache